AntoineDW/cyber-cheatsheet/Active Directory/SmbClient.md

 # SmbClient

-SmbClient is a tool used to connect to SAMBA shares.
+SmbClient is a tool used to connect to Samba shares.

 ## Display public shares on the server
 ```bash